How to Set Up and Troubleshoot Cisco ASA Firewalls for the CCIE Security Lab

 Performance degradation can impact network operations, leading to slow traffic and dropped connections.
 Troubleshooting performance issues involves:

-• Identify processes consuming excessive CPU or memory.
+- Identify processes consuming most Cisco CPU memory.

-• Utilize NetFlow or syslog to analyze traffic patterns.
+- Utilize NetFlow or syslogs to analyze traffic patterns.

-• Review ACL and NAT rule efficiency to minimize processing delays.
+- Review ACL and NAT rules for efficiency in processing delays.

 Best Practices: